Reputation management: History

+As of 2006, reputation management practices reinforce and aid a corporation's branding objectives.
+Good reputation management practices are helping any entity manage staff confidence as a control tool on public perceptions which if undermined and ignored can be costly, which in the long run may cripple employee confidence, a risk no employer would dare explore as staff morale is one of the most important drivers of company performance.

+Online

 Originally, public relations included printed media, events and networking campaigns.
-At the end of 90s search engines became widely used.
+At the end of 1990s search engines became widely used.
 The popularity of the internet introduced new marketing and branding opportunities.
 Where once journalists were the main source of media content, blogs, review sites and social media gave a voice to consumers regardless of qualification.
 Public relations became part of online reputation management (ORM).
 ORM includes traditional reputation strategies of public relations but also focuses on building a long-term reputation strategy that is consistent across all web-based channels and platforms.
 ORM includes search engine reputation management which is designed to counter negative search results and elevate positive content.

-Some businesses have adopted unethical means to falsely improve their reputations.
-In 2007, a study by the University of California Berkeley found that some sellers on eBay were undertaking reputation management by selling products at a discount in exchange for positive feedback to game the system.